tartiflette/tartiflette/docs/roadmaps/milestone-1.md

 Following on our experience in managing GraphQL APIs in production **for more than a year**, we've decided to build a brand new GraphQL Engine.

-Here are the subjects we were working during 2018 and early of 2019:
+Here are the subjects we were working during 2018 and early 2019:

 ## Communication and documentation